ShopRunner/baleen/README.md

 Baleen is a library for validating streams of data (XML, CSV, ...).
 It can be especially useful for legacy data because a schema can slowly be introduced.

+Since it is written in Kotlin it can be easily used in any JVM language.

 ## Getting Started

 ### Binaries